The first 20 FAQs are more than enough for artists to get started.

 The Game is basically a filter, and removing Game Over songs means we are effectively cleaning the filter.
 We are the only music platform that 'cleans their music filter'.
 Without this clutter, it means we are far more efficient at creating Mass Listenership for winning songs (the crème de la crème).

-Yes, only one song can enter the Accelerator at any one time.
+Yes, only one song can enter the Gaming at any one time.

 When a song exits Gaming Level 12 and goes into the Sifting Stages, a new song enters Gaming Level 1.